davidegat/G-PoinT/README.md

 <li>`RGBColor`: Module within `pptx.dml.color` that provides a way to define colors for PowerPoint objects.
 <li>`gTTS`: A library for converting text to speech.

-Please note that the script assumes you have a Linux box and compatible version of Python 3 installed on your system (tested on Python 3.8.10).
+Please note that the script assumes you have a Linux or Windows box with compatible version of Python 3 installed on your system.
 Additionally, script relies on having access to the <a href="https://platform.openai.com/account/api-keys">OpenAI API key</a>, which you'll need to $ign up for.
 <h3>TO-DO</h3>
 <li>Count token used with each model, and inform user on costs for each generation.
 <li>Speed up process, e.g. sending picture request from the start in background, or parallel requests to API.
 <li>Batch capabilities: insert multiple topics to batch generate presentations.
-<li>Other platforms (e.g. Windows) testing<br>
+<li>Other platforms testing<br>
 <br><b>Contributions and ideas are welcome!</b>

 <h3>Not professional.
 Not perfect.</h3>